PugKong/ipinfoq/README.md

 If --ip is provided, records are matched by whether the given IPs fall within the network range.

+Use --merge-cidr option to merge adjacent network ranges, discarding all other data.

 Output formats:
 - jsonl (default): one JSON object per line
 - template: use a Go text/template via --template (-t)